OpenMined/PySyft/docs/source/getting_started/index.rst

 notebooks with PySyft installed, such as if you're pretending to be both Data Owner and Data Scientist as a part of a tutorial or course.

+**We will be setting up the following dependencies before PySyft and PyGrid:**

+* Python >=3.9
+* pip
+* Conda
+* Jupyter notebook
+* Docker

+If you already have all of them, jump here!

+..
+TODO: add href to a page w only syft grid and hagrid commands

 What OS are you on?
 --------------------------------

-Installation differs greatly depending on whether your personal machine is running OSX, Linux, or Windows.
+If you are unsure about the above, don't worry, we got you covered.
 The first step of your journey is to figure out which operating system you are running and choose the right tutorial for installation.
 There are 3 types of operating systems for you to choose from: